 Hunger in Alaska

-Families in need adopt coping strategies, such as eating food past expiration date (71%), purchasing processed, unhealthy, but cheap food (81%) or food indented or damaged packages (57%), and receiving help from family or friends (54%).
+Families in need adopt coping strategies, such as eating food past the expiration date (71%), food in dented or damaged packages (57%), or receiving help from family or friends (54%).

 Clients want these food items most: Protein food items like meat (54%), fresh fruits and vegetables (53%), and dairy products such as milk, cheese, or yogurt (29%).
 Unfortunately, 81% of Food Bank of Alaska clients report purchasing unhealthy, processed food because it was the cheapest option.

 In any given week, 6,300 Alaskan households turn to the Food Bank of Alaska's network of 150 food pantries, soup kitchens, senior centers, and other programs for food assistance.
 The Food Bank added 74 additional partners in the wake of the pandemic to meet the demand.
 An estimated 51,900 unique households or almost 155,000 people are served annually.
 (Food Bank of Alaska, 2021).
 In 2021, Feeding Alaska distributed 11,073,479 net lbs of food, a 23% year-over-year increase from 2020.

 50% of the food purchased for the food bank is now ordered from the Lower 48, an increase from the pre-COVID-19 baseline of 20-30% (Alaska Department of Labor and Workforce Development, 2020).
 The dependency on outsourced food increases stress on the state’s food supply chain, which is already vulnerable to disruptions.
 The COVID-19 pandemic and the increasing inflation have exasperated an already dire hunger and poverty situation in Alaska.